zdu-strong/Technical_Backup_Freedom/springboot/README.md

 ### `./mvn clean compile sql:execute`

-Delete all tables in the development database
+Delete all tables in the development database<br/>
+After that, please reopen the editor<br/>

 ### `./mvn versions:display-dependency-updates`